lksmllr/39-Inf-NP-Abschlussprojekt/README.md

 - pip3 install Flask

+Make also sure that you install missing Python 3 packages if you dont have them.
+See stackracd for detailed information of not installed packages.

 ## 2.1 Running the server

 If you would like to change it feel free to do so or just use it as it is.